BrownAppliedCryptography/brownappliedcryptography.github.io/src/docs/assignments/signal.md

 Some tips:
 - Diffie-Hellman key exchange takes a few messages; first, the parties need to agree on system parameters, then they need to exchange public values.
 It doesn't matter whether the server or the client generates and sends the Diffie-Hellman system parameters; however, to interoperate with our code, the connecting client (the client that called `connect`) should generate and send the parameters.
+- You'll notice that the `message` struct has a Diffie-Hellman public value in it.
+You should detect when this value has changed from the last time you received a message; this allows clients to change their keys when they feel that a key has been compromised.
+This will cause issues with out-of-order messages, which you are not expected to handle.
 - TODO: Explain SecByteBlock
 - TODO: Others?